mmatyas/pegasus-frontend-wiki/Building.md

 ---|---
 `INSTALLDIR` | The general installation directory used by `make install`.
 Defaults to `/opt/pegasus-frontend` on Linux and `C:\pegasus-frontend` on Windows.
 You can fine tune the installation directory of some components by other options.
 `INSTALL_BINDIR` | The installation directory of the runtime binary ("exe").
 Defaults to `INSTALLDIR`.
 `INSTALL_DATADIR` | The installation directory of the data files, eg. default themes.
 Defaults to `INSTALLDIR`.
-`INSTALL_DATADIR` | The installation directory of the data files, eg. default themes.
-Defaults to `INSTALLDIR`.
 `INSTALL_ICONDIR` | [Linux only] The installation directory of the icon file.
 Defaults to `INSTALLDIR` (to make it portable), `/usr/share/pixmaps` is recommended if you want to install Pegasus system-wide.
 `INSTALL_DESKTOPDIR` | [Linux only] The installation directory of the desktop entry.
 Defaults to `INSTALLDIR` (to make it portable), `/usr/share/applications` is recommended if you want to install Pegasus system-wide.